bonifield/helpers/openssl/README.md

 ## Adding and Removing Passwords

-PKCS8 - Add a Password (creates a new AES256-encrypted P8 file)
-- accepts multiple input types, not just other P8 files
+PKCS8 - Add a Password (creates a new AES256-encrypted P8 file); accepts multiple input types, not just other P8 files

 	openssl pkcs8 -topk8 -in plaintext.key -out encrypted.key